nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_uncategorisedData_guidance.md

 and
 * each recorded value in the uncategorised data is described by its own clinical code

-In these cases, each value will be exported in an instance of observation.component.
+In these cases, each value will be exported in an instance of `observation.component`.

 ## Blood pressure ##
 Where the clinician/user has explicitly chosen the clinical codes to record a blood pressure reading in the provider system, the provider system **MUST** export the blood pressure reading as uncategorised data using the clinical codes (or SNOMED CT translations) chosen by the clinician/user.